-The buildings have been thoughtfully designed to accommodate the flow of Left Bank Creek and seasonal water-flows of its flat alluvial valley.
+The buildings have been thoughtfully designed to accommodate the flow of Mullumbimby Creek and seasonal water-flows through its flat alluvial valley.
 The site has been considerably enhanced with an ongoing and extensive plant regeneration program that has seen the reintroduction of native rainforest trees and shrubs.

 Shearwater has also extended its place awareness in developing a living learning program that includes place in its delivery of content and teaching practice.
 This comes to fruition in the High School each year with the School’s signature Wearable Arts event that acknowledges and draws from the creative talent of its students, staff and local community.